LesFerch/FileDialog/README.md

-Forward slashes may be used in place of backslash without any need to double up Relative paths are supported (e.g. .\MyStuff or ..\MyStuff) StartPath may also be one of: Documents Libraries OneDrive Public ThisPC UserProfile Multiselect is supported for File Open dialogs and is OFF by default.
+Forward slashes may be used in place of backslash without any need to double up Relative paths are supported (e.g. .\MyStuff or ..\MyStuff) StartPath may also be one of: Documents Libraries OneDrive Public ThisPC UserProfile Multiselect is supported for File Open and Folder dialogs and is OFF by default.
 The Retro parameter will give you old school Open, Save, and Folder select dialogs Microsoft's modern dialogs insist on going to Libraries for Documents, Pictures, and so on Use the Retro parameter to avoid Libraries